Quadrifolium/TFinMedia/en-GB/20150518 财经天下周刊(Economic Weekly).md

 "Stars can't be looked up to, they should comply with fans' demands."

 In this respect, TFBOYS did well.
 At present, the number of fans they gathered is among the top of Chinese stars.
-In either Baidu Search Index and the number of Weibo forwards, TFBOYS ranks among the top of Chinese stars, QQ Groups related to it even exceeded super star Andy Lau(刘德华).
+In either Baidu Search Index and the number of Weibo reposts, TFBOYS ranks among the top of Chinese stars, QQ Groups related to it even exceeded super star Andy Lau(刘德华).

 ### Hidden Troubles Behind